vuejs/vue-cli/docs/guide/browser-compatibility.md

 ## Modern Mode

 With Babel we are able to leverage all the newest language features in ES2015+, but that also means we have to ship transpiled and polyfilled bundles in order to support older browsers.
-These transpiled bundles often more verbose than the original native ES2015+ code, and also parses and runs slower.
+These transpiled bundles are often more verbose than the original native ES2015+ code, and also parse and run slower.
 Given that today a good majority of the modern browsers have decent support for native ES2015, it is a waste that we have to ship heavier and less efficient code to those browsers just because we have to support older ones.

 Vue CLI offers a "Modern Mode" to help you solve this problem.
 When building for production with the following command: